mrfrederico-ist/react-native-example-ts/README.md

-# React Native for Web, Desktop, Android and IOS - Boilerplate
+# React Native Expo for Web, Desktop, Android and IOS

 ## Overview